Aml-Hassan-Abd-El-hamid/cat-breeds-classification-website/README.md

 1 - upgrade the preformance:
 - Try to clean the data more.  ✅
-- Gather more data fro the classes with less images.
+- Gather more data fro the classes with less images.✅
 - Try different modells:
 a - Transformers?
 b - Try creating 2 different models: one to detect the cat in the image and the other to classify it.